Blog

 22. Maria la Portuguesa

-This template uses motion throughout, with text and images sliding into place as you scroll.
+This outline uses motion throughout, with text and images sliding into place as you scroll.
 It also includes placeholders for client testimonials, a contact form, and a footer section with social media icons and additional links.

 25. Pierrick Calvez